BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Particles.md

 In this case the color of the particle will be randomly picked between the two colors when the gradient will be reached.

 To remove a gradient you can call `particleSystem.removeColorGradient(0.5)`.

+Here is an example of color gradients: https://www.babylonjs-playground.com/#MX2Z99#8

 ### Particle blending
 There are different ways that particles are blended with the scene and these are set with `blendMode`.